Experience Vitals

 When selecting a frontend from the overview table, the Settings tab contains the frontend settings.

-For example, you can turn on the New RUM Experience in the Enablement and cost control section.
+For example, you can turn on RUM Experience in the Enablement and cost control section, change the display name, or configure the health alerts.

 Mobile frontend summary - Instrumentation tab